-Milestones and deliverables for the Funding Program Administrator are outlined in Table 2 below.
-Some deliverables listed in Table 2 may originate from the sub-grant applicants/recipients with the FPA responsible for aggregating, collating and/or synthesizing them for CWIP.
+Milestones and deliverables for the Funding Program Administrator will be outlined in the executed grant agreement.
+Some deliverables listed in the Milestone and Deliverable table may originate from the sub-grant applicants/recipients with the FPA responsible for aggregating, collating and/or synthesizing them for CWIP.
 Other deliverables are a product likely to originate from the FPA themselves, for example, the Final FPA Report.
-These are subject to change slightly before final agreement execution.